metabrainz/listenbrainz-server/listenbrainz_spark/recommendations/README.md

   `--user-name=vansika --user-name=rob --user-name=ram`

-  By default, user id is an empty list i.e. generate candidate sets for all active users.
+  By default, user name is an empty list i.e. generate candidate sets for all active users.

   ***Note***: Recommendations will be only generated for users with candidate sets.